Keerthan-Shetty/Blog-preview-card-Frontend-Mentor/README.md

-First time using Frontend mentor challenge
+1.First time using Frontend mentor challenge
-So, I tried to create and download the project with basic blog card design.
+2.So, I tried to create and download the project with basic blog card design.